 The Cold Shoulder

-Mount Hood from Wind Creek Trail · Mount Hood National Forest · Government Camp · Oregon · USA
+Mt.
+Hood from Wind Creek Trail · Mt.
+Hood National Forest · Government Camp · Oregon · USA

 Despite as favorable a forecast to come along in a long time and circumstances granting me a mid-week sunrise hike, Mount Hood ultimately did little more than tease and tantalize Rami Jabaji and I during a pre-Thanksgiving meteorologic burlesque show atop Tom Dick and Harry Mountain.
 Hood never really revealed its full wares to us before the warm light of golden hour expired, its conical prominence scoffing at the regional forecast by generating its own maddeningly unpredictable microclimate.
 With nary an ounce of exaggeration, the ebb and flow of clouds obscuring the volcano countered every attempt I made to shoot it while the light was still good: When the camera was out, so were the clouds, blotting out the peak; pack the camera away to leave, and the mountain mockingly revealed itself just enough to have me second-guessing my impending egress from the summit.
 And all the while a fresh coating of powdery snow and a blustery soul-chilling wind presaged the even more bitter winter cold yet to come.